How do I become a Certified Nursing Assistant?

 Some situations are not considered patient abandonment because they involve employer-employee or contract issues (such as salary, work conditions, or hiring and termination policies) over which the Board has no jurisdiction.
 Examples of these situations include:

-Answer: If you represent an institution or other nurse employer, the National Council of State Boards of Nursing offers a service that will notify you by email about license status changes (e.g., expirations) and disciplinary actions against RNs and LPNs that you employ.
+Answer: If you represent an institution or another nurse employer, the National Council of State Boards of Nursing offers a service that will notify you by email about license status changes (e.g., expirations) and disciplinary actions against RNs and LPNs that you employ.
 The information comes from NurSys, a national database which receives its data from participating boards of nursing nationwide, including the Delaware Board of Nursing.
-For more information about this service, click

 Answer: See 24 Del.
 C. § 1902 (c)(1).